Childhood Tracheobronchial Tumors Treatment (PDQ®)–Patient Version

 - Surgery to remove the tumor, for all types of tracheobronchial tumors except rhabdomyosarcoma.

 - Chemotherapy and radiation therapy, for rhabdomyosarcoma that forms in the trachea or bronchi.
-(See the PDQ summary on Childhood Rhabdomyosarcoma Treatment for more information about rhabdomyosarcoma and its treatment).
+For more information about rhabdomyosarcoma and its treatment, see Childhood Rhabdomyosarcoma Treatment.

 - Targeted therapy (crizotinib), for inflammatory myofibroblastic tumors that form in the trachea or bronchi.

 For information about the treatment of tracheobronchial carcinoid tumors, see Childhood Gastrointestinal Neuroendocrine Tumors Treatment.